Lamden/docs/docs/basics_smart_contracts.md

 ### 1. How to create a contract

 #### 1.1 Components Installation
-For contract creation, you need to install the next components.
+To create a contract, you need to install the next components.

 ```bash
 sudo apt-get update